 For many decades, the name of Buderim was synonymous with ginger.
 In the late 1920’s an abandoned shed in Main Street became the birthplace of Buderim’s ginger production.
 The business grew fast and soon occupied a massive factory right in the heart of Buderim Village.
 This was a famous tourist attraction and arguably the pinnacle of Buderim’s rural achievements.

-The factory was moved to Yandina where it still operates.
+In the 1980’s, the factory was moved to Yandina where it still operates.
 The old factory site on Buderim Mountain was retained as a popular market for many years and along with amazing views at the centre of town, offered to tourists and residents a selection of local produce, crafts, antiques and interesting stalls of all types.
 Ultimately the site was sold, factory remnants demolished and replaced by the Woolworths Supermarket.
 This brought much controversy at the time and locked away the views forever, changing the very nature Village in the eyes of many.

 Historic Pioneer Cottage Buderim